ProLint/prolintpy/README.md

 python setup.py install
 ```

-## Getting Started (docs are a bit outdated!)
+## Getting Started

-Please follow the instructions provided in the <a href="https://prolint.readthedocs.io" target="_blank">documentation</a> to get started.
+Please follow the instructions provided in the <a href="https://prolint.github.io/prolintpy" target="_blank">documentation</a> to get started.
 Note that, to use the visualization interface of prolintpy,
 you should use JupyterLab.
 At the top of your notebook file, make sure to call the `output_notebook` function:

 ```python